Surfytom/BalatroRNGInC/README.md

                     Pack 2 type 5 "Jumbo_Celestial_Pack"
-                        As Celestial Pack RNG depends on the types of hands played and the project does not allow cards to be played this packs draws will be inaccurate.
+                        As Celestial Pack RNG depends on the types of hands played and the project does not allow cards to be played this pack's draws will be inaccurate.
                             Card 1: 191
                             Card 2: 198
                             Card 3: 193